kubermatic/docs/content/kubeone/v1.0/frequently_asked_questions/_index.en.md

 the CNI plugin, [Kubermatic machine-controller][4], and other needed components.

-## Can I deploy other controller than machine-controller or decide not to deploy and machine-controller?
+## Can I deploy other controllers than machine-controller or decide not to deploy machine-controller?

 You can opt out of deploying machine-controller by setting `machineController.Deploy` to `false`.